futurefounder/futurefounder/README.md

 - I’m a passionate sportsperson & certified Group Fitness Trainer
 - I grew up playing SNES, loved Zelda and Mario Kart and used to play Counter Strike in the ESL Top 100 (very, veeeeery long ago)

-💫 I am helping companies working remotely create a social connection by providing fresh ideas, trending topics & inspiration that you can use straight away via

-remotenactive.com

 🌱 I’m currently learning Javascript